keenanpayne/keenanpayne.com/services/web-development.md

 ---
-permalink: '/services/frontend-architecture/'
+permalink: '/services/web-development/'
-title: 'Frontend Architecture'
+title: Web Development

-meta:
-  description: 'Thoughtfully making foundational decisions on how to construct complex user interfaces.'
-  image: ''

-cover: ''
-lede: Thoughtfully making foundational decisions on how to construct complex user interfaces.
+lede: Simply put, I can help you build anything on the internet.
+Whether you need a website to sell your product or services, or you need someone to help build your SaaS MVP, I've got you covered.
+order: 1
+tags: services
 ---

+<p>Thoughtfully making foundational decisions on how to construct complex user interfaces.</p>

 <section class="services-intro _container">
 <p class="services-callout">Scaling codebases is difficult.
 When needs outpace available resources, technical debt accrues more quickly and becomes difficult to mitigate.</p>